AI Toolbox for Developers: Find Past Coding Sessions Instantly (2026)

 Export Coding Sessions as Markdown or JSON

-Gemini Toolbox Premium exports any conversation in four formats: TXT, Markdown, JSON, and PDF.
+AI Toolbox (formerly Gemini Toolbox) Premium exports any conversation in four formats: TXT, Markdown, JSON, and PDF.
 Markdown and JSON are the two formats developers reach for most, and they solve completely different problems.

 Markdown export preserves headers, code blocks, and separators.
 The output pastes cleanly into Notion, Obsidian, Confluence, GitHub wikis, and Linear comments.
 The format includes [USER] and [GEMINI] labels so the conversation structure is preserved without ambiguity.
 This is the export format to use when you want a past conversation to become written knowledge your team can read.